 Tutors can be particularly helpful for expat children adjusting to a new curriculum or new language, providing extra support through the transition period.

-There are a number of reputable tutoring agencies and companies throughout South Africa.
-TeachMe2 and Tutor Elite both come highly recommended and have tutors all over the country who can assist with a variety of subjects.
+There are several reputable tutoring agencies and companies throughout South Africa.
+TeachMe2 and Tutor Elite both come highly recommended and have tutors all over the country who can assist with various subjects.

 Expat Health Insurance